 - Padded shoulder straps

-The final fog-dispersing equipment is made by Repel, a lesser-known business.
+Repel, a lesser-known business makes the final fog-dispersing equipment.
 However, this does not imply that Repel 190397 or any other product from this brand is inferior to the others on this list.
 This device is 19.2” x 10” x 17.6” and weighs 3.6 pounds.
 It can produce a fog that clears up in 5 minutes!

-This equipment is extremely portable because it is not only light but also propane-powered, which means that no cables will obstruct your movement while using it.
-However, this product has two drawbacks: it is expensive when compared to similar fogging machines, and it poses a fire threat.
+This equipment is extremely portable because it is not only light but also propane-powered, which means that no cables will obstruct your movement.
+However, this product has two drawbacks: it is expensive compared to similar fogging machines and poses a fire threat.
 As a result, it should not be used indoors.

 - Fog dissipates fast